ubc-library-rc/gis-spatial-stories/acknowledgements.md

 ## Acknowledgements

-The workshop content is authored by Lily Demet and reviewed by Alex Alisauskas.
+This workshop was authored by <a href="https://geog.ubc.ca/profile/lily-crandall-oral/" target="_blank">Lily Demet</a> and reviewed by Alex Alisauskas.

 ### Site Template